stepanstipl/kore/doc/quick-start.md

 DISCOVERY_URL: <OPENID_ENDPOINT>
 ```

 You can then run the `make demo` command from the root directory; which will bring up the dependencies within docker-compose.
-From here you can open up the browser and point it at http://localhost:3000
+From here you can open up the browser and point it at http://localhost:3000; the password defaults for 'password' and can found on the KORE_ADMIN_PASS environment variable.
+You can then configure specific cloud providers, for GCP, this will be a project credential for GKE that should be a service account credential with privileges for GKE.

+Once this is configured, all teams can use these downstream to provision clusters using the defined plans.

 ### Provisioning Credentials